vguddati/vguddati/README.md

 ### Hi there 👋

-This is Venu Gopal , I am a graduate from University of South Florida.
+This is Venu Gopal , I am a graduate from University of South Florida focused in Business Analytics and Information Systems.

+You can look into my Data science, Big Data, Statistical Data Mining and Web development projects in my repositories, where I have done extensive research and executed the more accurate models and websites with good responsiveness.

 I have worked as Data Analyst and Software Enigneer at Infosys Ltd. During my time there, I worked for one of the world's largest clothing and accessories retailer.